acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

 * `chars` is of type `character(len=*)`

-*Description*: Appends characters to the string slice component elementally.
-This procedure is identical in function to the [concatenation operators](operators.html#concatenation) `self // chars` and `self + chars`.
+*Description*: Appends characters to the string slice component elementally in place.
+This procedure is identical in function to the [concatenation operators](operators.html#concatenation) with self assignment: `self = self // chars` and `self = self + chars`.

 ### [read_file](../../type/string.html#boundprocedure-read_file)